tanishraj/tanishraj/README.md

 # 💫 About Me:
-A highly motivated and results-oriented software engineer with 6+ years of experience in developing, and implementing web applications.
-Proven ability to work independently and as part of a team to deliver high-quality software on time.
-Skilled in a variety of front-end technologies, including React, Redux, Vue.js, Javascript.
-Passionate about creating innovative and user-friendly applications that solve real-world problems.
+Results-driven software engineer with 7.5 years of experience in developing and implementing web applications.
+Proven track record of leveraging React, Vue.js, and Next.js to create innovative and user-friendly applications that deliver measurable results, such as a 40% increase in cross-platform user engagement at CGI.
+Skilled in implementing Test Driven Development (TDD) methodology to ensure early error detection and improve code quality.
+Passionate about enhancing user satisfaction and accelerating feature deployment through Agile methodologies.

 ## 🌐 Socials: